 Are you ready for your mind to be blown?
 Yes?
 Then check out this recipe for vegan pulled pork sandwiches using banana peels!
 Don’t believe it?
 Well, I didn’t either until I tried it and I can tell you that it’s actually really good!

-It turns out that Venezuelan vegans have been keeping a big secret from us.
-They’ve been using plantain peels to veganize their cow dish called carne mechada for years and they didn't bother to tell us about it!
-Look here!
+It turns out that Venezuelan and Brazilian vegans have been keeping a big secret from us.
+They’ve been using plantain and banana peels to veganize their recipes for years and they didn't bother to tell us about it.

-You are probably just as sceptical as I was about banana peels so let me put your mind at rest: no, they are not bitter and no it doesn’t taste like banana.
-The trick is to choose bananas that are not quite ripe yet as the peels are firmer and thicker, and scrape out the white skin part from the inside.
+Now, you are probably just as sceptical as I was about banana peels so let me put your mind at rest: no, they are not bitter and no it doesn’t taste like banana.
+The trick is to choose bananas that are yellow yet slightly underripe as the peels are firmer and thicker, and scrape out the white skin part from the inside.

 And don't worry, banana peels are perfectly edible.
 You can google that.

 In developing this recipe I wanted to test out both plantain and banana peels.
 I prefer the banana peels, they’re softer, easier to work with and cook more quickly.